 Roman Pastimes - The children will consider the differences between their leisure choices and those of a Roman child.
 They will learn to play a Roman game, using a board and counters.

-Centurion's Parade - In this activity, the children will meet a Roman centurion.
-He will invite them to join the Roman army and will show them the weapons and basic items of kit they will use.
-He will carry out some training with the new recruits.
+Centurion's Parade - In this role-play activity, the children will meet a Roman centurion, Marcus Aulus Albinus.
+He will invite them to join the Roman army and will carry out some basic training with the new recruits.
 The new legionnaries will try their hand at throwing pila (spears) and plumbata (darts).
 This activity is best suited to a playground or similar outdoor space, although it can be adjusted to an indoor space.

 Ludus Magnus Britanniae - The Great Game of Roman Britain.
 In this board game, the children will take the roles of the governor's messengers, taking messengers to various places in Roman Britannia.
 They will travel using the Roman road networks and will encounter various hazards and rewards as they learn more about the key places in Roman Britannia.

-Christianity arrives in Britannia - The children will hear the story of the arrival of Christinanity in Britain and the first British martyr, St Alban. they will then study the votive offerings found at Water Newton in Cambs and make their own versions.
+Christianity in Britannia - The children will hear the story of the arrival of Christianity in Britain and the first British martyr, St Alban.
+They will then study images of the votive offerings found at Water Newton in Cambs and make their own versions.
 There may be an additional charge for craft materials.